2X MATCH: 2X Match Today, your gift is DOUBLED for 2X the impact on lifesaving research.

 Progress Thus Far

-Dr. Aparicio and his colleagues have identified a completely new way to target TNBC using a class of drug molecules that bind to folded DNA, exploiting genomic instability and repair deficiencies in these tumors.
-They have conducted a phase I clinical trial to test one of these drug molecules, CX-5461 (in patients with TNBC?).
-Their results published in the journal Nature, showed that TNBC tumor cells that develop resistance to platinum therapy may be candidates for this novel therapy.
+Dr. Aparicio and his colleagues have identified a completely new way to target TNBC using a class of drugs called G-quadruplexes (G4) that bind to folded DNA, exploiting genomic instability and repair deficiencies in these tumors.
+A phase I clinical trial to test one of these drug molecules, CX-5461, in patients with TNBC showed promising results which were published in the journal Nature.
+In addition to supporting this therapy for TNBC tumors that develop resistance to platinum therapy, they also found that DNA is vulnerable once treatment with these drugs has ended, presenting a unique window of opportunity for other DNA targeting drugs.

 What’s next

 Dr. Aparicio will continue to determine which unique features within the DNA structure increase the susceptibility of TNBC tumors to various agents.
-Building on the promising results in their phase I trial, the team will continue to investigate the mechanism of action of CX-5461 and identify additional biomarkers, both of which may enable the identification of patients that would benefit from its use.
-He hopes this work will lead to future clinical trials to examine DNA characteristics that may also identify patients at risk of metastasis.
-These studies could potentially lead to more personalized treatment approaches and improve outcomes for patients with aggressive TNBC.
+Building on the promising results in their phase I trial, the team will work to gain a better understanding of G4-targeting drugs and develop ways to utilize this knowledge to define the specific subset of TNBC tumors best targeted by them.
+Dr. Aparicio and his colleagues will continue to seek additional biomarkers which may also identify patients that would benefit from G4-targeting drugs.
+Other work is ongoing to identify DNA characteristics associated with an increased risk of metastasis and Dr. Aparicio hopes to develop future clinical trials based on his findings.
+Overall, his research could potentially lead to more personalized treatment approaches and improve outcomes for patients with aggressive TNBC who currently have limited treatment options.

 Biography